MicrosoftDocs/entra-docs/docs/workload-id/workload-identity-federation-config-app-trust-managed-identity.md

 When you configure a federated identity credential, there are several important pieces of information to provide:
 - *issuer* and *subject* are the key pieces of information needed to set up the trust relationship.
 The combination of `issuer` and `subject` must be unique on the app.
 When the Azure workload requests Microsoft identity platform to exchange the Managed Identity token for an access token, the *issuer* and *subject* values of the federated identity credential are checked against the `issuer` and `subject` claims provided in the Managed Identity token.
 If that validation check passes, Microsoft identity platform issues an access token to the external software workload.
-- *issuer* is the URL of the Entra tenant's Authority URL in the form `https://login.microsoftonline.com/{tenant}/v2.0`.
-The Entra App and the Managed Identity must belong to the same tenant.
+- *issuer* is the URL of the Microsoft Entra tenant's Authority URL in the form `https://login.microsoftonline.com/{tenant}/v2.0`.
+The Microsoft Entra App and the Managed Identity must belong to the same tenant.
 If the `issuer` claim has leading or trailing whitespace in the value, the token exchange is blocked.

     > [!IMPORTANT]
     > Although the app registration and the managed identity must be in the same tenant, the service principal of the app registration can still redeem the managed identity token.

 - *subject* is the GUID of the Managed Identity's Object ID (Principal ID) assigned to the Azure workload.
-Microsoft identity platform will look at the incoming external token and reject the exchange for an access token if the *subject* field configured in the Federated Identity Credential does not match the Principal ID of the Managed Identity.
+The Microsoft identity platform looks at the incoming external token and rejects the exchange for an access token if the *subject* field configured in the Federated Identity Credential doesn't match the Principal ID of the Managed Identity.
 The GUID is case sensitive.
 -
     > [!IMPORTANT]
     > You can only use User-Assigned Managed Identities in this feature.

-- *audiences* lists the audiences that can appear in the external token (Required).
+- *audiences list the audiences that can appear in the external token (Required).
 You must add a single audience value, which has a limit of 600 characters.
 The value must be one of the following and must match the value of the `aud` claim in the Managed Identity token.
     - **Public cloud**: `api://AzureADTokenExchange`
     - **Fairfax**: `api://AzureADTokenExchangeUSGov`
     - **Mooncake**: `api://AzureADTokenExchangeChina`